Global Nutrition PG (11497.1)

 Special assessment requirements

-Students are to achieve a minimum of 50% in each of the 3 assessment items in order to pass the unit.
+Students are to achieve a minimum of 50% in each one of the 3 assessment items in order to pass the unit.
+Students must attempt all assessment items to be eligible to pass this unit.

 Use of text matching software